NegarKhazraei/DVD_Rentals_Database_Analysis/README.md

 ### Step 10: Aggregating Rentals with DATE_TRUNC()

 In this step, I used the DATE_TRUNC() function to group rental records by different time intervals such as year, month, and day.
-The DATE_TRUNC() function truncates a timestamp or interval to a specified precision, making it easier to aggregate and analyze rental data over time.
 By truncating the rental_date field, I was able to group the rentals by year, month, and day to see trends in rental activity.

 ```sql
 SELECT